Last Looks: The Christmas Tree

 They didn't bring back Jason.
 And they don't ever really bring back people.

-You know, it's that magic trick that Taskmaster always does, especially for, I think, if you are not fully dialed into British comedy, where I don't know these people, or maybe I've seen them in passing here or there, and then I immediately become obsessed with them and become so invested in the show.
+You know, it's that magic trick that Taskmaster always does, especially for, I think, if you are not fully dialed into British comedy, where I don't know these people, or maybe I've seen them in the passing here or there, and then I immediately become obsessed with them and become so invested in the show.

 This season was fantastic.
 I really became a fan of Stevie Martin because of

-your season.
 Stevie Martin sent me a picture recently of,

 I'll find it and send it and maybe we can post it.

-Somebody sent her a picture of people on Halloween dressed as her and I in our teen in our outfits.
-Fantastic.
+Somebody sent her a picture of people on Halloween dressed as her and I

-Like it was like a couple's costume.
+It was very cute.
+Like, it was like a couple's costume.

 Oh, I think that that's amazing.
 By the way, somebody did something

 that I want to send you.
 It is a clip of someone hitting the pause button on Teen Wolf and finding the nudity in it.

-So now there is, we have a great...
-Now there's proof.
+So now there is, we have a great now.
+There's proof.

 There's proof.